asynkron/gam-web/src/docs/concepts/message-delivery-reliability.md

 The third becomes necessary by virtue of the acknowledgements not being guaranteed to arrive either.
-An ACK-RETRY protocol with business-level acknowledgements is supported by [[At least once delivery]] of the Akka.NET Persistence module.
+An ACK-RETRY protocol with business-level acknowledgements is supported by [[At least once delivery]] of the ProtoAct Persistence module.
 Duplicates can be detected by tracking the identifiers of messages sent via [[At least once delivery]].
 Another way of implementing the third part would be to make processing the messages idempotent on the level of the business logic.